 Eligibility criteria for championship awards are defined in the Orienteering USA rules for the specific distance or type of event.
 In general, to be a U.S. champion you need to be a member in good standing of Orienteering USA, and meet one of the citizenship requirement defined in the Rules, section A12.2.

 U.S. orienteers compete for championships each calendar year in a number of different disciplines.
 View the winners of each class under the following disciplines:

-In even-numbered years, the U.S. and Canada alternately host the North American Orienteering Championships (NAOC), the most recent of which took place in Cranbrook, British Columbia, Canada, in July 2010.
-Orienteering USA recently awarded the NAOC races to DVOA for their event to be headquartered at the Pocono Environmental Education Center near Bushkill Falls, Pennsylvania, October 19-21, 2012.
+In even-numbered years, the U.S. and Canada alternately host the North American Orienteering Championships (NAOC), the most recent of which took place in at the Pocono Environmental Education Center near Bushkill Falls, Pennsylvania, October 19-21, 2012.
 The 2014 NAOC will be held in Arnprior near Ottawa, Ontario, Canada.